Hello, ladies. I know exactly why you’re here.

 - Create A Sufficient Muscle Building Stimulus

-Use an intelligent weight training program built around the same fundamental principles that EVERYONE (man or woman) needs to put into action in order to build ANY amount of muscle (5lbs, 20lbs, 50lbs… whatever).
-Because regardless of whether you want to build so much muscle that you look “big and bulky,” or you want to build just enough to look “lean and toned,” the weight training stimulus that will make it happen is exactly the same.
+Use an intelligent weight training program built around the same fundamental principles that EVERYONE (man or woman) needs to put into action to build ANY amount of muscle (5lbs, 10lbs, 50lbs… whatever).
+Because, regardless of whether you want to build so much muscle that you look “big and bulky,” or you want to build just enough to look “lean and toned,” the weight training stimulus that makes it happen is exactly the same.
 And while there are many factors involved here (frequency, schedule, volume, intensity, and so on), the most important factor of all is progressive overload.
 Which means, the biggest key to building muscle is lifting weight that is legitimately heavy and challenging for you on each exercise, and then gradually getting stronger over time.
-You know… the complete opposite of the “toning workout” bullshit most women are doing.
+You know… the complete opposite of the “toning workout” nonsense most women are doing.
 Full details here: How To Build Muscle: The 15 Step Guide

 - Eat A Sufficient Amount Of Calories

 Once that muscle building stimulus is in place, you need to supply your body with everything it needs to actually build that new muscle.
-At the top of that list is total calories.
-You must eat enough to support muscle growth.
-For some (most notably beginners and people regaining lost muscle), you may be able to build muscle while in a deficit or at maintenance (at least, for some amount of time).
-For everyone else, however, a small caloric surplus (100 calories above maintenance per day is a good place to start for most women) will be needed.
+This includes eating enough total calories to support growth.
+For some (most notably beginners or people regaining lost muscle), it is possible to build muscle while in a deficit or at maintenance (at least, for some amount of time).
+For everyone else, however, a small caloric surplus will be optimal (source).
+100 calories above maintenance per day is a good starting point for most women.
 Details here: How Many Calories A Day?

 - Eat A Sufficient Amount Of Protein (And Carbs/Fat)

 From there, also be sure to eat a sufficient amount of protein each day.
-0.8-1g per pound of your current body weight (use your goal weight if you’re very overweight) will be a good place to start for most.
-In addition, you want to also make sure that you’re not going stupidly low when it comes to carbs and/or fat.
+0.8-1g per pound of your current body weight (use goal weight if you’re very overweight) will be a good place to start for most.
+In addition, you want to make sure that you’re not going detrimentally low when it comes to carbs or fat, either.
 Full details here: How To Calculate Your Macros

 (By the way, if you’d like to have all of this stuff put together for you, my Superior Muscle Growth program will be worth checking out.)